MicrosoftDocs/Viva/Viva/engage/eac-storyline.md

 #### Security, compliance, and governance for files uploaded to storyline posts

-Storyline posts are backed by Yammer services.
+Storyline posts are backed by Viva Engage services.
 Compliance for posts is therefore the same as for the rest of Viva Engage.
 If you're in native mode, posts are ingested into the substrate and are subject to the same compliance and e-Discovery capabilities as posts in communities, including communications compliance and retention.
 Because files are stored in OneDrive, they inherit security and compliance policies configured for files in OneDrive.

-When users are deleted, for example when an individual leaves the company, the system follows the Microsoft 365 user deletion process that's described in the "Delete a user" section of [Manage Yammer users across their lifecycle from Office 365](/yammer/manage-yammer-users/manage-users-across-their-lifecycle).
+When users are deleted, for example when an individual leaves the company, the system follows the Microsoft 365 user deletion process that's described in the "Delete a user" section of [Manage Viva Engage users across their lifecycle from Office 365](/yammer/manage-yammer-users/manage-users-across-their-lifecycle).

 ## File storage for storyline